patnalaramchand/CSA1498-COMPILER_DESIGN/Mobile No. or Not.md

 # CSA1498-COMPILER_DESIGN

-# Mobile No. or Not
+# Valid Mobile No. or Not
 AIM-- Write a LEX program to check whether the given input is VALID Mobile number or not.

 PROGRAM::